th3r3dfox/silksong-tracker/README.md

 4. Select your save file.
 5. The tracker will decode the save and display the progress by category.

-## Technical Details
+## Technical Overview

-An explanation of the project architecture, decoding logic, and data model is available here: [docs/TECHNICAL_DOCUMENTATION.md](docs/TECHNICAL_DOCUMENTATION.md)
+You can read a [technical overview](docs/overview.md) of the project on a separate page.

 ## Development / Contributing